getporter/porter/.github/ISSUE_TEMPLATE/design_proposal.md

 **Implementation details**
 If applicable, provide potential implementation details assuming the proposal is accepted.

-_Note that proposals are expected to remain open for one week after being created, to allow time for community feedback._
+_Note that proposals are expected to remain open for at least one week after being created, to allow time for community feedback._